Performance. This is what matters.

 Technical Downloads & Testing Reports

-The testing environment for ThermalBuck simulated a 600 lb. window, and ThermalBuck was installed with only the Dow Corning 758 Sealant, and nails.
-ThermalBuck didn’t fail.
-The wall failed.
+The testing environment for ThermalBuck simulated a 600 lb. window, and ThermalBuck was installed with only the Dow Corning 758 Sealant.
+ThermalBuck didn’t fail – the wall failed.
 ThermalBuck outperformed the wall structure itself.

 Improving the energy-efficiency of new and existing construction has long been a focus of building science.
 When it comes to insulation, exterior rigid foam is the choice of many builders, because it stops the thermal bridge through the studs.
 As effective as rigid foam is as a continuous insulation solution,… Read more